-What Are Breadcrumbs & Why Do They Matter for SEO?
+What Are Breadcrumbs & Why Do They Matter For SEO?

 If you’re unsure breadcrumbs are worth the hassle (spoiler, they totally are!), then you’ll want to read the section below.

-Breadcrumbs make it easier for users to navigate a website – and they encourage users to browse other sections of the site.
+Breadcrumbs make it easier for users to navigate a website and encourage them to browse other sections.

-You head to their site and end up on The Nestle company history page.
+For example, if you want to learn more about Nestle, you head to its site and end up on the Nestle company history page.

-Using their breadcrumbs, you can easily navigate back to About Us, History, or even their home page.
+Using its breadcrumbs, you can easily navigate back to About Us, History, or even its homepage.

 It’s a handy way to help users easily find what they are looking for – and hopefully draw them deeper into your website.

-Bounce rate might not be a direct ranking factor, but it still can help SEO directionally.
+Bounce rate is not a ranking factor.
+But keeping users from bouncing can still help SEO as it helps users click and navigate through the website, an engagement signal that Google uses for ranking purposes.

-Plus, a high bounce rate can indicate problems with UX – problems that breadcrumbs can help solve.

-Say you are looking for a new pair of books on Zappos.
+Say, you are looking for a new pair of sneakers on Adidas’s website.

-You find this pair, but it’s not quite what you are looking for.
-Maybe snakeskin isn’t your thing.

-Using Zappos’ breadcrumbs, you can easily navigate back to the boots category and look for a different pair.
+Using Adidas’s breadcrumbs, you can easily navigate back to the boots category and look for a different pair.

-Which is great for Zappos because it’s likely to keep you from heading back to Google and landing on another shoe website.
+This is great for Adidas because it will likely keep you from returning to Google and landing on another shoe website.

 That’s the power of the humble breadcrumb!

-A case study on Moz shows what happened when they added breadcrumbs, along with making several other changes, to a site.
+A case study on Moz shows what happened when it added breadcrumbs to a site and made several other changes.

 Sessions drastically increased in just a few months.